 - Edit database reports and assist department staff as necessary

-- Enrollment in an undergraduate or graduate program
+- Enrollment in and returning to an undergraduate or graduate program

 - Proven strong research and documentation skills

 - Demonstrated attention to detail and accuracy